Projects

 Ongoing Projects

-The Dortmund Conference on Spatial and Planning Research is jointly organized by the Department of Spatial Planning at TU Dortmund University, the Academy for Territorial Development in the Leibniz Association, Hanover (ARL) and the Research Institute for Regional and Urban Development (ILS), Dortmund.
-10.-12.02.2025 about 300 academics meet in Dortmund to discuss ongoing topics.
+The Dortmund Conference on Spatial and Planning Research (DoKoRP) is jointly organized by the Department of Spatial Planning at TU Dortmund University, the Academy for Territorial Development in the Leibniz Association, Hanover (ARL) and the Research Institute for Regional and Urban Development (ILS), Dortmund.
+Taking place from 10th to 12th of February 2025, about 300 academics come together in Dortmund to discuss ongoing topics related to the conference theme.
 The conference includes a special PhD Workshop.

 #ALBATROSS – Advancing knowledge for Long-term Benefits and climate Adaptation ThRough hOlistic climate Services and nature-based Solutions, Horizon mission (2024-2027)